monty-se/PINstimation/README.md

 [![Like PINstimation? - Support our Work!](https://img.shields.io/badge/Like%20PINstimation%20-%20Support%20Our%20Work!-red?style=flat&logo=ko-fi&logoColor=white)](https://ko-fi.com/pinstimation)

-## New features in Version 0.1.3
+## Recent changes (0.2.0)

-* We have updated the `initials_adjpin()` function, which generates initial parameter sets for the adjusted PIN model, to align with the algorithm outlined in Ersan and Ghachem (2024).
+- **`initials_adjpin()`**: Updated the generation of initial parameter sets for the adjusted PIN model to align with the procedure described in *Ersan and Ghachem (2024)*.

-* The function `adjpin()` now includes the time spent on generating initial parameter sets in the total time displayed in the output.
+- **`adjpin()`**: The reported runtime now includes the time spent generating initial parameter sets, giving a more complete view of total computation time.

-*  The function `ivpin()` has been introduced, which implements an improved version of the Volume-Synchronized Probability of Informed Trading (VPIN), based on Lin and Ke (2017).
-The function uses maximum likelihood estimation to provide more stable VPIN estimates, particularly for small volume buckets or infrequent informed trades, and improves the predictability of flow toxicity.
+- **`ivpin()`**: Added an improved VPIN estimator based on *Ke and Lin (2017)*.
+Using maximum-likelihood estimation, `ivpin()` provides more stable VPIN estimates—especially with small volume buckets or infrequent informed trades—by capturing information embedded in volume time, yielding more consistent measures of flow toxicity.

-## New features in Version 0.1.2

-* We introduce a new function called `classify_trades()` that enables users to classify high-frequency (HF) trades individually, without aggregating them.
-For each HF trade, the function assigns a variable `isBuy` that is set to `TRUE` if the trade is buyer-initiated, or `FALSE` if it is seller-initiated.

-* The `aggregate_trades()` function enables users to aggregate high-frequency (HF) trades at different frequencies.
-In the previous version, HF trades were automatically aggregated into daily trade data.
-However, with the updated version, users can now specify the desired frequency, such as every 15 minutes.
+See `NEWS.md` for the full version history.

 ## Table of contents